 Below: The blue arrow is pointing to the bottom of the saddle fork and the green arrow is pointing to the saddle swells.
 Since the widest point of the fork on this saddle is at the swells, it is a “swell fork” saddle.

-An A fork saddle is a slick fork saddle.
-As we mentioned at the top of this page, the fork of an A fork saddle has a steeply sloping shape when viewed from the front similar to a capital letter “A,” which gives this style of saddle fork its name.
+As we said above, an a fork saddle is a slick fork saddle.
+An a fork has a steeply sloping shape when viewed from the front similar to a capital letter “A,” which gives this style of saddle fork its name.

 The Hope A Fork Saddle